FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 IPOPT(J, gradJ, hessianL, C, jacC, Xi, /*some named parameters*/);
 ```

 If the Hessian is omitted, the interface will tell IPOPT to use the (L)BFGS approximation (it can also be enabled with a named parameter, see further).
-Simple bounds or unconstrained problems do not require the constraints part, so the following expressions are valid :
+Simple bound or unconstrained problems do not require the constraints part, so the following expressions are valid :

 ```freefem
 IPOPT(J, gradJ, C, jacC, Xi, ... ); //IPOPT with BFGS